sambuccid/hulipaa/users_and_roadmap.md

 ### Use regex to define link for each page
-It is possible to use a regex and a substitution string to cover most scenarios to generate the link of a page FOr now we just ask to pass a function to `buildIndex`, but for most cases it might be overkill.
+It is possible to use a regex and a substitution string to cover most scenarios to generate the link of a page For now we just ask to pass a function to the library, but for most cases it might be overkill.
 We did a spike in the "open result" story(AC2) and we should have already all the necessary tools, there are also some examples of useful regexes in the story

 ### visually appealing